LotusLotus

 Introduction

-At that time the Buddha universally observed all sentient beings in the dharma realm with his obstruction-free pure Wisdom-eye and spoke these words: "Amazing!
+Then a Tathāgata observes all sentient beings in the dharma realm with His hindrance-free pure wisdom-eye and speaks these words: “Amazing!
 Amazing!
-Why do these sentient beings, deluded and confused, not know and not see that they have Tathāgata wisdom?
-I will teach them the holy Way, enabling them to leave the duality and fixation in their minds.
-Then they will be able to see within themselves the vast Tathāgata wisdom, no different from the Buddha's."
+Why do these sentient beings, deluded and confused, not know and not see that they have a Tathāgata’s wisdom?
+I will teach them the holy path, enabling them to discard forever their attachments and deluded perceptions.
+Then they will be able to see within themselves vast Tathāgata wisdom, no different from a Buddha’s.”

-The above passage in the Flower Adornment Sūtra (Avataṁsaka Sūtra) explains clearly why Śākyamuni Buddha appeared in this world.
+The above passage in the 80-fascicle Chinese version of the Mahāvaipulya Sūtra of Buddha Adornment (Buddhāvataṁsaka-mahāvaipulya-sūtra) explains clearly why Śākyamuni Buddha (circa 563–483 BCE) appeared in this world.
 To suit the varied capacities and preferences of all sentient beings, the Buddha has taught 84,000 Dharma Doors.
-Each is a skillful way through which one can eventually realize one's own Buddha mind and its infinite wisdom.
+Each is a spiritual entrance through which one can eventually realize one’s own Buddha mind and its infinite wisdom.
 Since the Dharma came to the West in the twentieth century, there has been growing interest in finding the truth about life and the universe through the teachings of the Buddha.
-Three Dharma Doors have found large followings in the West: Theravāda students practice the Four Foundations of Mindfulness; Zen students mostly practice 'sitting only' introduced by the Japanese Soto School; and students that follow Tibetan Tantrism practice mantra recitation with visualization of a deity.
+Three Dharma Doors have found large followings in the West: Theravāda students practice the Four Abidings of Mindfulness; Chán students mostly practice “sitting only” introduced by the Japanese Soto School; and students that follow Tibetan Tantrism practice mantra recitation with visualization of a deity.
 All of them generally recognize the benefits to their lives from their meditation practices.

-The Pure Land School of China
+The Pure Land School

-Relatively unfamiliar to and, perhaps, misunderstood by the West is the Chinese Pure Land School, which upholds the teachings in five particular Mahāyāna sūtras.
-For example, in the Amitābha Sūtra, the Buddha said, "Therefore, Śāriputra, if, among good men and good women, there are those who believe [my words], they should resolve to be reborn in that Land."
-Taking the Buddha's instruction to heart, the devotees of this School strive, as their immediate goal, to be reborn in Sukhāvatī, Amitābha Buddha's Pure Land of Ultimate Bliss.
-In that sublime environment and in the excellent company of advanced Bodhisattvas, one will attain Buddhahood with Amitābha's training and support, bypassing the long Way to Buddhahood through the cycle of life and death in the Threefold Realm of Existence.
-However, one may choose to return to this impure world any time for delivering sentient beings if one feels compelled and able to do so.
+Relatively unfamiliar to and, perhaps, misunderstood by the West is the Pure Land School, originated in China, which upholds the teachings in five sūtras and one treatise.
+For example, in the Amitābha Sūtra (Sūtra 23), Śākyamuni Buddha says, “Therefore, Śāriputra, if, among good men and good women, there are those who believe [my words], they should resolve to be reborn in that land.”
+Taking the Buddha’s instruction to heart, the devotees of this school strive, as their immediate goal, to be reborn in Sukhāvatī, Amitābha Buddha’s Pure Land of Ultimate Bliss.
+In that splendid environment and in the excellent company of advanced Bodhisattvas, one will attain Buddhahood with Amitābha’s training and support, bypassing the long Way to Buddhahood through one’s cycle of birth and death in the Three Realms of Existence.
+However, one may choose to return to our impure world any time for delivering sentient beings if one feels compelled and able to do so.

-This Buddha has two names in Sanskrit: Amitābha means infinite light and Amitāyus means infinite life, respectively signifying wisdom and emptiness, which are inseparable.
-Chinese Buddhists call Him Amituo, and Japanese Buddhists call Him Amida.
-He was once a monk named Dharmakara who, resolved to attain Buddhahood, had made 48 vows to form His sublime Buddha Land and to draw aspiring sentient beings there.
-One of His vows states that one can be reborn there by uttering His name in earnest faith even with only ten repetitions.
-To keep saying His name is obviously the simplest and the most popular practice of meditation performed by Pure Land aspirants.
-When ordinary beings die, karmic forces arise from their minds, impelling each to be reborn in a karmic life form and in an environment upon which the new life form depends.
-Therefore, in order to open a pure dimension in one's mind, it would be imperative to sustain the right thought and unwavering aspiration up to the final moment, quite a challenge for the dying one.
-In addition, Śākyamuni Buddha also said in the above Sūtra that "No one with the condition of few good roots and a meager stock of merits can be reborn in that Land."
-Although the Chinese Pure Land School claims that their Dharma Door is the Hard-to-Believe Easy Path, it really may not be that easy.
+When ordinary beings die, karmic forces arise from their minds, driving each to be reborn in a karmic life form and in an environment upon which the new life form relies.
+Therefore, in order to open a pure dimension in one’s mind, it would be imperative to sustain the right thought and unwavering aspiration up to the final moment—quite a challenge for the dying one.
+Besides, in the afore-mentioned Sūtra 23, Śākyamuni Buddha says, “No one with the condition of few roots of goodness and a meager store of merits can be reborn in that land.”
+Although the Pure Land School claims that their Dharma Door is the Hard-to-Believe Easy Path, it really may not be that easy.

-Nevertheless, hundreds of stories have been well documented to this day of monks, nuns, and laypeople in China who had trained themselves in the way of the Pure Land School and received excellent signs at death.
-In addition to having visions of Amitābha and His Pure Land before or upon dying, many foretold their departure date.
-Other signs have included fragrance, radiance, the crown of the head staying warm for hours after death, the body remaining pliable for days after death, and so forth.
-Departing this life peacefully in the midst of one's Lotus Friends chanting in unison "Amitābha Buddha" is a noble transition to a noble rebirth.
+Nevertheless, hundreds of stories have been well documented to this day of monks, nuns, laymen, and laywomen in China who have trained themselves in the way of the Pure Land School and received excellent signs at death.
+In addition to having visions of Amitābha and His Pure Land before or upon dying, many foretold their departure dates and actually died on those dates.
+Other signs have included fragrance, radiance, the crown of the head staying warm for hours after death, the body remaining flexible for days after death, and so forth.

-The Chinese Pure Land School is often offhandedly criticized that their leaving saṁsāra for the Pure Land is an act of uncaring for other sentient beings and that they do not seek enlightenment in the present life.
-Their defense is to remind the critics of the fact that rebirth of ordinary beings is impelled not by a sense of mission but by ignorance of the truth combined with yearning for becoming.
-Although there are those who are fortunate to have heard the Dharma in this life and those who have the means to help others, their spiritual progress and philanthropic contributions are encumbered by their afflictions and karmic obligations.
-Besides, they never know, as the cycle of life and death turns, how their next rebirth will turn out.
-According to the Mahāyāna doctrine, only a holy being, a Bodhisattva on the First Ground or above, will never be reborn in any of the three evil life forms.
-Ordinary beings and Bodhisattvas below the First Ground are not exempt from these evil life-paths.
-Therefore, rebirth in the Pure Land, in total likeness of a Buddha, overriding the karmic force of saṁsāra, is itself a great accomplishment.
-It takes great faith, resolve, and effort to achieve it.
-In that dimension, the inhabitants of the Pure Land, biding their time, fully intend to return to saṁsāra to teach and help others.
+There are those who offhandedly assert that one’s leaving saṁsāra for the Pure Land is an act of uncaring for other sentient beings, and indicates a failure to seek enlightenment in one’s present life.
+These critics need to be reminded that rebirth of every ordinary being is driven, not by a sense of mission, but by ignorance of the truth and thirsty love of being.
+Although there are those who are fortunate to have heard the Dharma in their present life, their spiritual attainment is subject to regress.
+Besides, one will never know, as one’s cycle of birth and death turns, how one’s next rebirth will turn out.
+According to the Mahāyāna doctrine, only a holy being, one who has achieved one of the four voice-hearer fruits or has ascended to the first Bodhisattva ground or above, will never be reborn in any of the four evil life forms.
+Ordinary beings and Bodhisattvas below the first ground are not exempt from these evil life-paths.
+Therefore, rebirth in the Pure Land, in full likeness of a Buddha, overriding the karmic force of saṁsāra, is itself a great achievement.
+It takes great faith, resolve, and training to achieve it.
+In that dimension, the inhabitants of the Pure Land, biding their time, fully intend to return to our impure world to teach and help others.

-Furthermore, records indicate that a number of practitioners in the Chinese Pure Land School, including most of the 13 patriarchs and some of their disciples, before abandoning their bodies for rebirth in the Pure Land, had realized their true mind and seen their Buddha nature.
-In the terminology of the Chinese Zen School, these two realizations are respectively labeled the first gate and the second gate.
-Therefore, passing these two gateless gates is not achieved exclusively by Chinese Zen Buddhists through the Zen Door only.
-Constantly remembering and thinking of the Buddha is a great Dharma Door, through which one may achieve not only realization of the truth during one's life, as taught by Great Might Arrived Bodhisattva, but also rebirth in the Pure Land for advanced training toward Buddhahood—a twofold accomplishment.
+Furthermore, records indicate that many adherents of the Pure Land School, including most of the thirteen patriarchs and some of their disciples, before abandoning their bodies for rebirth in the Pure Land, had realized their true mind and seen their Buddha nature.
+In the terminology of the Chán School, these two realizations are respectively labeled the first gate and the second gate.
+Therefore, passing these two gateless gates is not achieved exclusively by Chán Buddhists through the Chán Door.
+Constantly remembering and thinking of a Buddha is a great Dharma Door, through which one may achieve not only realization of one’s Buddha nature during one’s life, as taught by Mahāsthāmaprāpta (Great Might Arrived) Bodhisattva (Sūtra 8), but also rebirth in the Pure Land for advanced training toward Buddhahood—a double accomplishment.

-To achieve rebirth in the Pure Land, one basically needs to rely on one's faith, resolve, and personal effort.
-However, at the final moment of truth, one can count on an empowering hospice service by a team of volunteers called Lotus Friends, a service provided by most Chinese Buddhist temples and lay groups.
-Lotus Friends will chant the name of Amitābha Buddha at one's death bed, invoking over again His blessings and strengthening one's final mindfulness and aspiration, as one's consciousness fades into darkness.
-They usually start chanting before death and continue to chant for at least eight hours after death.
+To be reborn in that Pure Land, one basically needs to rely on one’s faith, resolve, and training.
+However, during the final hours of truth, one can count on an empowering hospice service by a team of volunteers called Lotus Friends, a service provided by some Chinese Buddhist temples and lay groups.
+Lotus Friends will chant Amitābha Buddha’s name at one’s death bed, invoking over again His blessings and strengthening one’s final mindfulness and aspiration, as one’s consciousness fades into darkness.
+They usually start chanting before one’s death and continue to chant for eight to twelve hours after death.
+Departing one’s life peacefully in the company of Lotus Friends chanting “Amitābha Buddha” in unison is a noble sendoff to a noble rebirth.
 Although one may not necessarily achieve rebirth in the Pure Land, it is comforting to depart this life with the help and support of Lotus Friends.
 With lovingkindness and compassion for the deceased and the surviving family, Lotus Friends also serve to bear witness to favorable signs, if any, of rebirth in the Pure Land.

 Study of Mahāyāna Sūtras

-These English translations include a few transliterated (Romanized) Sanskrit words.
-In consistency with the words already admitted into the English vocabulary, such as Buddha, Bodhisattva, karma, samādhi, sūtra, nirvāṇa, and so forth, which are not italicized, no Romanized Sanskrit words are italicized.
-Even though Romanized Sanskrit words are never capitalized, following the rules of English, all proper nouns are capitalized.
-Unlike most English nouns, the plural form of a Sanskrit noun is never formed by adding 's' or 'es' to its singular form.
-For example, the plural form of sūtra is sūtrāni.
-However, to make life simpler, a hybrid plural form is constructed by adding the letter 's' to the stem of a Sanskrit noun, as is already done in English translations by scholars.
+These English translations include a few transliterated (romanized) Sanskrit words.
+In consistency with the words already admitted into the English vocabulary, such as Buddha, Bodhisattva, karma, samādhi, sūtra, nirvāṇa, and so forth, which are not italicized, no romanized Sanskrit words are italicized.
+Even though romanized Sanskrit words are never capitalized, all proper nouns are capitalized.
+As the ten epithets of a Buddha are capitalized, so too are holy beings—Srotāpanna, Sakradāgāmin, Anāgāmin, Arhat, Pratyekabuddha, and Bodhisattva—though novice Bodhisattvas are not yet holy beings.
+The Three-Thousand Large Thousandfold World is treated as the generic name of a galaxy, and specific heavens and hells are treated as countries.
+Unlike most English nouns, the plural of a Sanskrit noun is never formed by adding s or es to its singular.
+For example, the plural of sūtra is sūtrāni.
+However, to make life simpler, a hybrid plural form is constructed by adding an s to the stem of a Sanskrit noun, as is already done in English translations by scholars.

 Reciting Mahāyāna Mantras in Sanskrit

-Even though one can read or recite a sūtra or a mantra aloud, in a whisper, or silently, voicing it aloud has a distinct advantage: not only does it involve all the sense organs, thereby purifying one's body, mouth, and mind, but it may benefit an uninvited audience visible or invisible to the human eye, planting a bodhi seed in their minds.
-For those who are inspired to recite a mantra in Sanskrit, the Romanized Sanskrit alphabet and a guideline for pronunciation are provided.
+Although one can read or recite a sūtra or a mantra aloud, in a whisper, or silently, voicing it aloud has a distinct advantage: not only does it involve all the sense organs, thereby purifying one’s body, voice, and mind, but it may benefit an uninvited audience visible or invisible to the human eye, planting a bodhi seed in their minds.
+For those who are inspired to recite a mantra in Sanskrit, the romanized Sanskrit alphabet and a guideline for pronunciation are provided.
 The Devanāgarī letters of Sanskrit are not given because the Sanskrit pages on this website are intended to help one recite a mantra in virtual Sanskrit, not to teach anyone to read or write Devanāgarī.

 Saying Prayers Before and After Practice